MooHoll/Asian_Psyllid_Methylation/README.md

 ## Task 3: differential gene expression between sexes

 ### To-do list:
-- Differential gene expression and alternative splicing between sexes
+- Differential gene expression between sexes *DONE*
-    - Identify differentially exp genes and various standard plots
+    - Identify differentially exp genes and various standard plots *DONE*
         - plot DNMT expression levels also (boxplot?)
-    - Create a de novo transcriptome to better annotate alt-splice sites? (do we need to do this?)
-    - Identifiy differentially alternativly spliced genes
-        - check *doublesex*
-    - GO enrichment for both
+    - GO enrichment *Need a new GO term annotation*
-        - Do we have annotated GO terms?
-Probably not, use CrowdGO to annotate (ask Maarten if there are any issues)
-    - Overlap of differentially expressed and differentially alternativy spliced

 ### Current progress:
 For up to date progress see [here](./Differential_expression/Differential_expression.md).
+NOTE: it doesn't look like we can include the alternative splicing analysis as very few isoforms are annotated.

 ---